Plaek Phibunsongkhram: Prime Minister of Thailand (1938–1944, 1948–1957)

-First premiership
+First premiership (1938–1944)

 On 16 December 1938, Phibun replaced Phraya Phahon as Prime Minister of Thailand and as the Commander of the Royal Siamese Army.
 Phibun became a de facto dictator, and established a military dictatorship, consolidating his position by rewarding several members of his own army clique with influential positions in his government.

 After the revolution of 1932, the Thai government of Phraya Phahol was impressed by the success of the March on Rome of Benito Mussolini's Italian fascist movement.
 Phibun, also an admirer of Italian fascism, sought to replicate fascist-style propaganda tactics, valued in Italy as one of the most powerful propaganda instruments of political power.
 In Italy, its main purpose was to promote nationalism and militarism, strengthen the unity and harmony of the state, and glorify the policy of ruralisation in Italy and abroad.
 As a consequence of the fascist leanings of Thai political leaders, Italian propaganda films including newsreels, documentaries, short films, and full-length feature films, such as Istituto Luce Cinecittà, were shown in Thailand during the interwar period.
 Phibun adopted the fascist salute, modelled on the Roman salute, using it during speeches.
 The salute was not compulsory in Thailand, and it was opposed by Luang Wichitwathakan and many cabinet members as they believed it inappropriate for Thai culture.
 Together with Wichitwathakan, the Minister of Propaganda, he built a leadership cult in 1938 and thereafter.
 Photographs of Phibun were to be found everywhere, and those of the abdicated King Prajadhipok were banned.
 His quotes appeared in newspapers, were plastered on billboards, and were repeated over the radio.